 Toxic canisters continue to wash up on beaches

-In a new warning, police said since the discovery of the first container at Tuncurry they had received reports of a number of other canisters washing up on beaches along the north-east coastline.
+Since the discovery of the first container at Tuncurry in January, police have received reports of a number of other canisters washing up on beaches along the state's north coastline.

-The canisters are believed to contain rat poison (aluminium phosphide), which could be fatal if inhaled or ingested.
+The metal objects are believed to contain rat poison (aluminium phosphide), which could be fatal if inhaled or ingested.

 They are described as being about 30cm long and made of steel; there are no labels or markings on the canisters, and barnacles are growing on the exterior.

 Police continue to urge members of the public to be on the lookout for the canisters and not to handle them if found.